-Did Marion Cotillard Cause Brad Pitt-Angelina Jolie Divorce?
-[DEBUNKED]
+Marion Cotillard Did Not Cause Brad Pitt-Angelina Jolie Divorce [DEBUNKED]

 “Angelina is obsessed with fears that Brad may have cheated on her with Marion Cotillard, 41 — even though both Marion and Brad have denied it — and that’s what prompted the break-up in the first place,” the alleged fake quotation read.

-Based on Gossip Cop’s analysis, the quotation casually noted the Cotillard’s age, something that has never been done when one speaks casually about another person.
+Based on Gossip Cop’s analysis, the quotation casually noted Cotillard’s age, something that has never been done when one speaks casually about another person.

-Furthermore, the outlet debunked more supposed quotations from Hollywood Life’s mysterious sources which included one claiming that the couple may have decided to end their relationship because Jolie “stopped ever wanting to go out, never wanted sex anymore.”
+Furthermore, the outlet debunked more supposed quotations from Hollywood Life’s mysterious sources, which included one claiming that the couple may have decided to end their relationship because Jolie “stopped ever wanting to go out, never wanted sex anymore.”

-To top it all off, the outlet noted how the website which they dubbed “Hollywood Lies” neglected to mention that their previous reports have already been debunked by Gossip Cop.
+To top it all off, the outlet noted how the website, which they dubbed “Hollywood Lies,” neglected to mention that their previous reports have already been debunked by Gossip Cop.
 Of course, doing so will basically mean admission of guilt on the fake news allegation which might hurt the site’s credibility.

 Meanwhile, Angelina Jolie finally spoke up about her divorce with Brad Pitt in an emotional interview with BBC on Sunday while promoting her new directorial venture First They Killed My Father in Cambodia with her children.